 They are easy to care for once established, as they require very little water and thrive in dry soil.
 Excessive watering will rot the roots and kill the plant.

 You can usually find cholla cactus in nurseries and garden centers, but only in areas where they will grow well.

 10. Common Holly

-Common holly, Ilex aquifolium, is also known as Christmas holly or English holly, is an evergreen shrub that is both frost and drought tolerant.
+Common holly, Ilex aquifolium, is also known as Christmas holly or English holly.
+This evergreen shrub is both frost and drought tolerant.

-Suitable for growers in Zones 5-9, common holly is easy to grow in full sun or part shade locations, and is commonly seen as understory shrub growing in its native English woodlands.
+Suitable for growers in Zones 5 to 9, common holly is easy to grow in full sun or part shade locations, and is commonly seen as understory shrub growing in its native English woodlands.